-On 25 August 2021, de-identified, unit record (i.e. anonymous information for individual persons) level data for the period 1 July 2020 to 30 June 2021 was sent from DSS to DCJ.
+On 25 August 2021, de-identified unit record level data (i.e. anonymous information for individual persons) for the period 1 July 2020 to 30 June 2021 was sent from DSS to DCJ.
+FACS Insights, Analysis and Research (FACSIAR), a Directorate within DCJ, analysed the MNCNENNSW unit record level data presented in this report.